department-of-veterans-affairs/ves-event-bus-developer-portal/README.md

 `mkdocs` may need to be added to `PATH`.

 Changes to documentation can be viewed by running `mkdocs serve` in your terminal, from the root of this repository.
-The portal will be served at `http://127.0.0.1:8000/`
+The portal will be served at `http://127.0.0.1:8000/`.

+When finished with local development, exit the Python virtual environment by running `deactivate`.

 ## Support